TDG-Platform/docs/Change_Detection_Preparation.md

 ###Known Issues

-See issues for image2image:
+Make sure the Advanced Image preprocessing step is set to UTM output (most common reason for failure).

-    -fails if not enough tie points (<20)
+You should also be aware of the following:

-See issues for CloudPuncher ???? don't have this??
+See issues for [Pairwise Image Registration](https://github.com/TDG-Platform/docs/blob/master/Pairwise_Image_Registration.md): fails if not enough tie points (<20).

-(### need to determine more issues during testing)
+See issues for the [8-Band Cloud Mask](https://github.com/TDG-Platform/docs/blob/master/protogenV2RAC.md)

 ### Contact Us
 Tech Owners: [Jeff Collins](#jcollins@digitalglobe.com), [Carsten Tusk](#ctusk@digitalglobe.com)